orange-cloudfoundry/cf-ops-automation/Readme.md

 if a ci_deployments descriptor (ie a file called ci-deployment-overview.yml) is detected in secrets dir/<depls>, then an auto-update job is generated.

+### terraform

+ci-deployment-overview.yml may include a terraform_config key to generate a terraform  pipeline.The terraform_config key
+ must include a state_file_path key to indicate tfstate file path.
+It assumes that a spec dir is also included alongside tfstate

 #### file format

 ``` yaml